ferrellsl/Graphapp/README.md

 to this fork which is not present in the original library.

-A complete reference manual can be found online at:  http://enchantia.com/software/graphapp/doc/manual/index.html or in the graph_app.pdf file in the root of this repository.
+A complete reference manual can be found online at:  http://enchantia.com/software/graphapp/doc/manual/index.html or in the https://github.com/ferrellsl/Graphapp/blob/master/graphapp_manual.pdf file in the root of this repository.

 Tutorials can be found here:  http://enchantia.com/software/graphapp/doc/tutorial/index.html